mark-ruddy/neurorecovery/report/report_neurorecovery.md

 The frontend is expected to be aesthetically pleasing, clear and simple to navigate and be available as a cross-platform webapp.
 It should have code in it to handle communication with the backend where required.

 Acceptance Criteria:

 - Built as a cross-platform webapp
 - Built with Angular framework using Material styling [14]
 - Clear and simple to navigate
-- Contain all of the desired sections for the app, such as the instant exercise session section and the login form seciton
+- Contain all of the desired sections for the app, such as the instant exercise session section and the login form section
 - Backend communication such as when checking a users authentication credentials

 ### Rust Axum Backend User Story
 The backend server should handle user authentication and all communication with the MongoDB [15] database.
 It should be deployable as its own unit and is separate from the frontend and MongoDB.

 Acceptance Criteria:

 - Written in Rust using Axum framework [16].
 - Useful logging
 - Performant under a high load of requests.
 - Automated tests for all endpoints written.
-- Handles interaction with the MongoDB database, through data models represented as Rust structs.
+- Handles interaction with the MongoDB database, through data models represented as Rust Structs.
 - Exposes required functionality as HTTP endpoints that the frontend can call.

 ### MongoDB Data Storage User Story
 MongoDB should be available for the backend server to interact with.
 MongoDB should be configured securely so that only the authenticated backend server can interact with it.

 Acceptance Criteria:

 - Deployed as a Helm [17] Chart in the same kubernetes cluster as the backend server.
 - Accessible to the backend server on a static cluster IP.
 This IP must be set as static explicitly to avoid it changing dynamically for each deployment.
 - Configured securely so that only authenticated connections are allowed.